top of page

 51% of individuals with multiple sclerosis develop cognitive impairment in information processing speed.
 Although information processing speed scores are associated with health and well-being, neural changes that underlie information processing speed impairments in multiple sclerosis are not understood.
 Resting state fMRI can provide insight into brain function changes underlying impairment in persons with multiple sclerosis.
 We aimed to assess functional connectivity differences in (i) persons with multiple sclerosis compared to healthy controls, (ii) persons with both multiple sclerosis and cognitive impairment compared to healthy controls, (iii) persons with multiple sclerosis that are cognitively preserved compared to healthy controls, (iv) multiple sclerosis-cognitively impaired compared to multiple sclerosis-cognitively preserved, and (v) in relation to cognition within the multiple sclerosis group.
 We included 107 participants with multiple sclerosis (age 49.5 ± 12.9, 82% women), and 94 controls (age 37.9 ± 15.4, 66% women).
 Each participant was administered the Symbol Digit Modalities Test and underwent a resting state fMRI scan.
 The multiple sclerosis-cognitively impaired group was created by applying a z-score cut-off of ≤≤-1.5 to locally normalized Symbol Digit Modalities Test scores.
 The multiple sclerosis-cognitively preserved group was created by applying a z-score of ≥0.
 Control groups were based on the nearest age-matched healthy controls participants.
 A whole-brain Region of Interest to Region of Interest (ROI-to-ROI) analysis was performed followed by specific contrasts and a regression.
 Results: Individuals with multiple sclerosis showed functional connectivity differences compared to healthy controls that involved the cerebellum, visual and language-associated brain regions, and the thalamus, hippocampus, and basal ganglia.
 The multiple sclerosis-cognitively impaired showed functional connectivity differences compared to healthy controls that involved the cerebellum, visual and language-associated areas, thalamus, and caudate.
 Symbol Digit Modalities Test scores were correlated with functional connectivity between the cerebellum and lateral occipital cortex in multiple sclerosis.
 No differences were observed between the multiple sclerosis-cognitively preserved and healthy controls or multiple sclerosis-cognitively impaired and multiple sclerosis-cognitively preserved groups.
 Conclusions: Our findings emphasize functional connectivity changes of cerebellar, visual, and language-associated areas in persons with multiple sclerosis.
 These differences were apparent for (i) all multiple sclerosis participants compared to healthy controls, (ii) multiple sclerosis-cognitively impaired subgroup and their matched controls, and (iii) the association between functional connectivity and Symbol Digit Modalities Test scores within the multiple sclerosis group.
 Our findings strongly suggest that future work that examines the associations between functional connectivity and information processing speed impairments in multiple sclerosis should focus on the involvement of these regions.

 Patel R, Marrie RA, Bernstein CN, Bolton JM, Graff LA,, Marriott JJ , Figley CRKornelsen J, Mazerolle EL, Uddin MN, Fisk JD.
 Vascular Disease Is Associated With Differences in Brain Structure and Lower Cognitive Functioning in Inflammatory Bowel Disease: A Cross-Sectional Study.
-Inflammatory Bowel Diseases 2023 Sep 22; Online ahead of print.
+Inflammatory Bowel Diseases 2024; 30(8):1309-1318.

 Vascular disease and cognitive impairment have been increasingly documented in IBD, and both have been individually correlated with changes in brain structure.
 This study aimed to determine if both macro- and microstructural brain changes are prevalent in IBD and whether alterations in brain structure mediate the relationship between vascular disease and cognitive functioning.
 84 IBD participants underwent multimodal magnetic resonance imaging.
 Volumetric and mean diffusivity measures of the thalamus, hippocampus, normal-appearing white matter, and white matter lesions were converted to age- and sex-adjusted z scores.
 Vascular comorbidity was assessed using a modified Framingham Risk Score and cognition was assessed using a battery of neuropsychological tests.
 Test scores were standardized using local regression-based norms.
 We generated summary statistics for the magnetic resonance imaging metrics and cognitive tests, and these were examined using canonical correlation analysis and linear regression modeling.
 Results: Greater vascular comorbidity was negatively correlated with thalamic, normal-appearing white matter, and white matter lesion volumes.
 Higher Framingham Risk Score were also correlated with lower processing speed, learning and memory, and verbal fluency.
 Increased vascular comorbidity was predictive of poorer cognitive functioning, and this effect was almost entirely mediated (94.76%) by differences in brain structure.
 Conclusions: Vascular comorbidity is associated with deleterious effects on brain structure and lower cognitive functioning in IBD.
 These findings suggest that proper identification and treatment of vascular disease is essential to the overall management of IBD, and that certain brain areas may serve as critical targets for predicting the response to therapeutic interventions.

 Zhu F, Zhao Y, Arnold D, Bar-Or A, Bernstein CN, Bonner C, Graham M, Hart J, Knox N, Marrie RA, Mirza AI, O'Mahony J, Van Domselaar G, Yeh EA, Banwell B, Waubant E , Tremlett H; US Network of Pediatric MS Centers, the Canadian Pediatric Demyelinating Disease Network.
 A cross-sectional study of MRI features and the gut microbiome in pediatric-onset multiple sclerosis.
-Annals of Clinical Translational Neurology.
-2023.
+Annals of Clinical Translational Neurology 2024 Feb;11(2):486-496.

 To identify gut microbiome features associated with MRI lesion burden in persons with pediatric-onset multiple sclerosis (symptom onset under 18 years).
 A cross-sectional study involving the Canadian Paediatric Demyelinating Disease Network study participants.
 Gut microbiome features (alpha diversity, phylum- and genus-level taxa) were derived using 16S rRNA sequencing from stool samples.
 T1- and T2-weighted lesion volumes were measured on brain MRI obtained within 6 months of stool sample procurement.
 Associations between the gut microbiota and MRI metrics (cube-root-transformed) were assessed using standard and Lasso regression models.
 Results: 34 participants were included; mean ages at symptom onset and MRI were 15.1 and 19.0 years, respectively, and 79% were female.
 The T1- and T2-weighted lesion volumes were not significantly associated with alpha diversity (age and sex-adjusted p > 0.08).
 At the phylum level, high Tenericutes (relative abundance) was associated with higher T1 and T2 volumes (β coefficient = 0.25, 0.37) and high Firmicutes, Patescibacteria or Actinobacteria with lower lesion volumes (β coefficient = -0.30 to -0.07).
 At the genus level, high Ruminiclostridium, whereas low Coprococcus 3 and low Erysipelatoclostridium were associated with higher lesion volumes.
 Conclusions: Our study characterized the gut microbiota features associated with MRI lesion burden in pediatric-onset MS, shedding light onto possible pathophysiological mechanisms.